 Public transport: Whether you come from Barcelona, as if you come from outside the city, to reach the area by public transport, you must first go to Plaza Espanya, which can be accessed with the lines L1 and L3 of the Barcelona Metro and the Ferrocarriles de la Generalitat.
 From here, there are three bus lines that reach the Olympic Stadium, the 13, the 55 and the 150.

 Walking: If you intend to walk to the site, from the center of Barcelona, you should also take the Plaza Espanya as a starting point.
 Then you should take the escalators that leave from the Avenida Maria Cristina to the Olympic Ring, where you can easily reach the Avinguda de l’Estadi.
 The total journey will take a half hour.

-Barcelona’s biggest multi-purpose facility, hosting an unending array of concerts, sporting events, and family-friendly functions of all sorts.
+Barcelona’s biggest multi-purpose facility, hosting an unending array of concerts and events.

 The MNAC hosts the best example of preserved Romanesque frescoes in Europe.